Na navigaci | Klávesové zkratky

 }

-It's crucial to understand that all property access goes through hooks – even when $this->age is accessed within the Person class itself.
-The only place where you directly access the real variable is inside the hook itself.
+Here's something crucial to understand: hooks are always used whenever a property is accessed (even within the Person class itself).
+The only exception is when you directly access the actual variable inside the hook code.

-For Nette framework users, there's an interesting historical perspective.
-The framework offered similar functionality 17 years ago through SmartObject, which dramatically improved object handling at a time when PHP was significantly behind in this area.
+For those familiar with Nette Framework, here's an interesting historical perspective.
+The framework offered similar functionality 17 years ago through SmartObject, which significantly enhanced object handling at a time when PHP was quite limited in this area.

-I remember the initial wave of enthusiasm, with properties being used everywhere.
-This was followed by a complete reversal – avoiding them entirely.
-The reason was simple: there were no clear guidelines about when to use methods versus properties.
-However, today's native solution is in a different league entirely.
-Property hooks and asymmetric visibility aren't mere getter/setter replacements – they're powerful object design tools offering the same level of control as methods.
-This makes it much clearer when a property is truly the right choice.
+I remember the initial wave of overwhelming enthusiasm where developers used properties everywhere, followed by a complete reversal where they avoided them entirely.
+Why?
+There weren't clear guidelines about when to use methods versus properties.
+But today's native solution is in a different league altogether.
+Property hooks and asymmetric visibility are fully-fledged tools that provide the same level of control as methods.
+This makes it much easier to determine when a property is truly the right choice.

-Take a look at this example and try to quickly answer:
+Take a look at this code and try to answer quickly – it's a little quiz:

 class Person